MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-grammar.md

 MAKES supports natural language query interpretation through the [Interpret API](reference-get-interpret.md), which requires a [Context Free Grammar (CFG)](https://academic.microsoft.com/topic/97212296) adhering to the [Speech Recognition Grammar Specification (SRGS)](https://www.w3.org/TR/speech-grammar/) format, a W3C standard for speech recognition grammars with support for generating semantic interpretations.

-The role of the MAKES grammar is as a *speech recognizer*.
-MAKES takes an input stream (natural language query) and tries to match it to a series of *legal rule expansions* defined in the grammar, which in turn generate [structured query expressions](concept-query-expressions.md) as their output.
-Legal rule expansions are defined as one or more of the following:
+In the context of the SRGS, the role of the MAKES grammar is as a *speech recognizer*.
+MAKES takes an input stream (natural language query) and tries to match it to a series of *rule expansions* defined in the grammar, which in turn generate [structured query expressions](concept-query-expressions.md) as their output.
+Rule expansions are defined as one or more of the following:

 * [Text nodes](https://www.w3.org/TR/REC-DOM-Level-1/level-one-core.html#ID-1312295772) (the text inside of an element), or "tokens" are text that must be exactly matched in the natural language query for further expansion
 * [Indexed attribute references](#attrref-element) (```<attrref>```) allow the natural language query terms to be matched with [indexed data](how-to-index-schema.md), storing the match in variables